Internal email sent to all Lovesac employees: Dec 10, 2015

 The people we met and the places we saw while touring the country on this bus are memories that will last a lifetime.
 The bus itself is fully-loaded in every way imaginable, from thousands of dollars worth of electronics to Sactionals, Sacs, and pillows- even the motorized disco ball is still hanging in there!
 Read more about the eBay auction for the Lovesac bus by clicking here.
 Good luck to everyone bidding, and to the winner- take care of our bus, it helped us become the beloved brand that we are today!

 The debate is heated when it comes to what the tastiest food is to grill during the summer months.
 Some will say burgers, others will say barbecue chicken- but its hard to deny the searing argument from those who say it is a good hunk of steak.
+For some people, nothing beats cooking a big juicy steak on their bbq for their friends and family to enjoy.
+But if steak isn’t their number one choice, then meat grinding their perfect slice of meat could ensure that you cater to everyone’s preferences.
+You just need to make sure you have the best equipment to do this, like a meat grinder machine for your kitchen.
+However, steak still seems to be at the top of the list for all meat lovers though.
 Vegetarians aside, many people consider steak to be the epitome of “good eats”.
 Full of flavor and hard to resist, this simple to grill item still gives many people a tough time to cook.
 So here’s a simple guide to grilling a perfect steak to enjoy this summer:

 Step One: The first step to grilling the perfect steak is actually in choosing the perfect steak.
 People have all kinds of notions and beliefs about what the best cut of steak is.
 You have people that love Porterhouse because it has two full cuts on it.
 You have people that love the tenderness of filet mignon.
 But a true steak aficionado will tell you that the steak-of-all-steaks is and always will be the bone-in ribeye.
 The fat content and marbling in a thick cut ribeye is second to no other cut.
 Go to your local butcher or higher-end market and buy a 1.0-1.5lb USDA certified prime bone-in ribeye.
 You can go a little bigger or smaller depending on how many you’re feeding, but figure a 1/2-3/4 pound serving size is pretty good.